Discover Camiguin Tourist Spots – Where to stay, eat and how to get there.

 Luckily, since tourists do not yet overrun Camiguin, the local people are quite new to this tourists things.
 They are still fascinated by foreigners, and everywhere you go they’ll wave for hello.

-The island is quite small, and you can encircle it within just a few hours by scooter, and stop for many attractions, which I’ll elaborate on few of them in this post.
+The island is quite small, and you can encircle it within just a few hours by scooter, and stop for many attractions, which I’ll elaborate on a few of them in this post.

 How come Camiguin is not yet popular among travelers?
 I guess it’s because tourists revealed this place only in the past few years, and since then it becomes more and more popular, and for a good reason.

-I must admit that Camiguin wasn’t on my bucket-list and I got there absolutely spontaneously.
+I must admit that Camiguin wasn’t on my bucket list and I got there absolutely spontaneously.